quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 Starting kernel ...
 ```

 Note that `Bad block table found` in the log above doesn't mean anything wrong.
 It just shows the place where tables which store bad blocks are located.

-[SIZE=4][B]2.
-Kernel issues[/B][/SIZE]
+### 2. Kernel issues

 So the bootlader is trying to load kernel.
-Now let's make sure it is succeeding in the loading.
-If it does, then the bootloader work should end with `Starting kernel ...` as above.
+Now let's make sure it is succeeding
+in the loading.
+If it does, then the bootloader work should end with
+`Starting kernel ...` as above.
 But wait!
-There are two copies of the kernel stored, and only one of these is proper, working kernel.
-The other is a recovery kernel, used to make it easier to fix stuff in case primary kernel dies.
-This recovery kernel can't correctly connect to the Mobile Device.
+There are two copies of the kernel
+stored, and only one of these is proper, working kernel.
+The other is a recovery kernel, used to make it easier to fix stuff in case
+primary kernel dies.
+This recovery kernel can't correctly connect to the
+Mobile Device.

-To be sure a primary kernel is being loaded, make sure you don't see the following lines in your logs:
+To be sure a primary kernel is being loaded, make sure you don't see the
+following lines in your logs:

 ```
 ERROR: can't get kernel image!
 ```

-Primary kernel resides at offset `0x4a0000` in the NAND memory, and recovery kernel sits at `0x900000`.
-It is possible to have both kernel copies damaged - in that case, you will see `can't get kernel image!` two times, and booting will stop.
-If at least one kernel is valid, the bootloader will use it and continue booting.
+Primary kernel resides at offset `0x4a0000` in the NAND memory, and recovery
+kernel sits at `0x900000`.
+It is possible to have both kernel copies damaged -
+in that case, you will see `can't get kernel image!` two times, and booting
+will stop.
+If at least one kernel is valid, the bootloader will use it and
+continue booting.

-For reference, here are the messages a bootloader shows for a board which has both copies of the kernel damaged:
+For reference, here are the messages a bootloader shows for a board which
+has both copies of the kernel damaged:

 ```
 Loading from nand0, offset 0x4a0000